SoulKa/ph2-model-inspector-docs/docs/usage.md

 To add a model from the *model browser* to your map, click on the *green cube icon* **(4)**.
 The `.fbx` file and its `.png` texture file are copied into the PH2 map directory.
 If you are in the level editor of Perfect Heist 2 for the selected map, the custom model should be available instantly.

 To delete a custom model from a map, press the *trash icon* **(5)** in the map model browser.
 Note that this will delete the `.fbx` and `.png` files *inside the map directory*.
 The files in your selected model directory are not modified in any way.

+### FBX Model Files and Textures

+If you have missing textures or other file related questions, check out [this section](https://soulka.github.io/ph2-model-inspector-docs/files-and-textures).